Ayurveda with Dr I D Cohen, - naturopathic doctor

 The Art of Ayurvedic Diagnosisayurvedic physicians have traditionally relied on the powers of observation rather than equipment and laboratory testing to diagnose disease.
 Diagnosis is based on physical observation, questioning the patient as to personal and family history, palpation (feeling the body), and listening to the heart, lungs, and intestines.
 This approach is changing, however, as physicians integrate ayurvedic traditions with modern diagnostic methods.

-The one dichotomy of the Psychology of Shortcuts
+The one dichotomy of the Best Shortcuts Approach

 ayurvedic physicians pay special attention to the pulse, tongue, eyes, and nails.
 Whereas Western medical doctors use the pulse to determine heart rate, ayurvedic doctors describe three distinct types of pulses: vata, pitta, and kapha.
 They can distinguish twelve different radial (or wrist) pulses: six on the right wrist (three superficial and three deep) and, similarly, six on the left wrist.
 By focusing on the relationship between the pulses and the internal organs, a skillful practitioner can feel the strength, vitality, and normal physiological tone of specific organs at each of the twelve sites.